 The MBA Association is a student-governed organization serving students pursuing the Master of Business Administration.
 The organization is committed to providing service to the state of Alabama and a social and professional network for our current and past members.
 From tailgates to building Habitat for Humanity houses to hosting professional speakers, the MBAA is a well-rounded arm of the MBA program.

 The Manderson Chapter of the National Black MBA Association is dedicated to developing partnerships that result in the creation of intellectual and economic wealth in the community.
-In partnership with over 400 of the country’s top business organizations, the association has inroads into a wide range of industries as well as the public and private sector.
-The organization provides members with the opportunity to attend one of the largest career fairs in the country as well as a nationally recognized business case competition (of which our case team participates annually).
-An examples of their initiatives is where Manderson students helped establish a resume workshop to assist children in Tuscaloosa County Schools.
+In collaboration with over 400 of the country’s top business organizations, the association has made inroads into a wide range of industries and the public and private sectors.
+The organization allows members to attend one of the largest career fairs in the country as well as a nationally recognized business case competition (in which our case team participates annually).
+An example of their initiatives is where Manderson students helped establish a resume workshop to assist children in Tuscaloosa County Schools.

-If you like developing strategy under high-pressure. working in teams and presenting innovative ideas, Case Team may be for you!
-Established in 2015, Manderson’s Case Team has gone on to win several competitions including the 2018 Race and Case, 2017 National Black MBA Association’s Graduate Case Competition and the 2019 SEC MBA Case Competition.
-Our team works together all year, competing near Disney World, literally on the ski slopes and more, culminating with the coveted conference championship in the spring.
-Members will tell you it’s time-consuming yet incredibly rewarding, fun and ultimately worth it.
+Suppose you like developing a strategy under high pressure.
+Working in teams and presenting innovative ideas, Case Team may be for you!
+Established in 2015, Manderson’s Case Team has won several competitions, including the 2018 Race and Case, 2017 National Black MBA Association’s Graduate Case Competition, and the 2019 SEC MBA Case Competition.
+Our team works together all year, competing near Disney World, literally on the ski slopes, and more, culminating with the coveted conference championship in the spring.
+Members will tell you it’s time-consuming yet incredibly rewarding, fun, and ultimately worth it.

 Contact Quoc Hoang for all inquiries about Case Team.